bwarren2/vim-for-the-impatient/0001-config.md

 You're supposed to spend most of your time in command mode, and very little time in insert mode.
 Command mode offers more powerful tools for everything, including getting around.

 Use Vim to write some Markdown (maybe "how you feel about this process", with beginning, middle, and end sections?).
 Navigate in command mode, only use insert for adding text.
-Whenever you find yourself hitting h/j/k/l more than a couple of times, try a new gesture that does what you actually want.
+Whenever you find yourself hitting any key, ex h/j/k/l, more than a couple of times, try a new gesture that does what you actually want.
 You'll probably work your way through this list:

 ### The most important commands:
 `u` : undo